Meet Alex Caspero

 Remove lasagna from oven and remove foil.
 Dollop remaining cashew ricotta on top, let cool for 20 minutes, then drizzle olive oil and fresh basil leaves on top right before slicing.

 That’s what this recipe is to me.
 A celebration of delicious plants that everyone can enjoy.
-A complete transformation of what you typically think of lasagna– no ground beef, mozzarella cheese, bechamel sauce or traditional ricotta required!
+A complete transformation of what you typically think of lasagna– no ground beef, mozzarella cheese, bechamel sauce, or traditional ricotta required!
 The layers of roasted vegetables and thin zucchini noodles with creamy ricotta make for ultimate texture and flavor.

 If you’re looking to enjoy more gluten-free foods, here’s a gluten-free diet plan for beginners.

-FAQs for Zucchini Lasagna
+Frequently Asked Questions for Making Zucchini Lasagna

 Because zucchini naturally holds water, you’ll need to salt and let the zucchini rest before assembling the lasagna.
 Use paper towels or dish towels to absorb the excess moisture.